NicholasDellAccio/PygameTetris/README.md

 # PygameTetris
-A classic Tetris game remake written in Python using the Pygame library.
+The classic tetris game made in phython using the pygame library.

+The User can manipulate blocks in order to achieve a higher score.

+The controls for this game are the arrow keys to move the blocks.